Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Introduction

 where $\mathcal{H}: L^2(\Lambda) \times U \times L^2(\Lambda) \times L(L^2(\Lambda)) \to \mathbb{R}$ is given by

 Pontryagin's maximum principle for the present control problem has been obtained in \cite{stannat2020}, where the authors introduced a novel characterization of the second order adjoint state $(P,Q)$ as the solution of a function-valued backward SPDE representing the kernel of the associated operator-valued process $P \in L^2([s,T]\times \Omega; L_2(L^2(\Lambda)))$.
 Utilizing this representation, we now investigate the relationship between the value function and the first and second order adjoint processes $(p,q)$ and $(P,Q)$, respectively.
 Let $(\bar x,\bar u)$ be an optimal pair of our control problem.
-If the value function is sufficiently smooth, the analogue of the classical result obtained by Bismut states that
+If the value function is sufficiently smooth, a formal calculation leads to the following analogue of the classical relationship obtained by Bensoussan in \cite[Section 3.2]{bensoussan1982}:

 and